Dives 5 through

 After gearing up and diving into my fifth open water dive

-instructor and we began our decent.
-After equalizing through the depth of
+sign to my instructor and we began our decent.
+After equalizing through the

-fifteen feet, panic struck me.
-I knew, consciously, that I was going to be
+depth of fifteen feet, panic struck me.
+I knew, consciously, that I was

-ok and that I was prepared and that I was safe and that I was with an
+going to be ok and that I was prepared and that I was safe and that I was

-experienced dive master, but my unconscious was overwhelmed with panic,
+with an experienced dive master, but my unconscious was overwhelmed with

-which manifested primary as rapid, shallow breathing.
-Being in rough seas
+panic, which manifested primary as rapid, shallow breathing.
+Being in rough

-was tossing me around more that I would have liked and is probably what
+seas was tossing me around more that I would have liked and is probably

 inflate and abort this dive?
 I had a scooter, surely that would bring me to